Locality groups

 Setup

-curl --request PUT \ --url http://localhost:9876/v1/table/no-locality-example
+curl --request PUT \ --url http://localhost:9876/v1/table/no-locality-exampleand two column families, title and language:

-curl --request POST \ --url http://localhost:9876/v1/table/no-locality-example/column-family \ --header 'content-type: application/json' \ --data '{ "column_families": [ { "name": "language" }, { "name": "title" } ]}'
+curl --request POST \ --url http://localhost:9876/v1/table/no-locality-example/column-family \ --header 'content-type: application/json' \ --data '{ "column_families": [ { "name": "language" }, { "name": "title" } ]}'By listing our table, we can see the column families have been created and are not part of any locality groups:

-{ "message": "Tables retrieved successfully", "result": { "cache_stats": { "block_count": 0, "memory_usage_in_bytes": 0 }, "tables": { "count": 1, "items": [ { "column_families": [ { "gc_settings": { "ttl_secs": null, "version_limit": null }, "name": "language" }, { "gc_settings": { "ttl_secs": null, "version_limit": null }, "name": "title" } ], "disk_space_in_bytes": 0, "locality_groups": [], "name": "no-locality-example", "partitions": [ { "name": "_man_no-locality-example", "path": "/smoltable/.smoltable_data/partitions/_man_no-locality-example" }, { "name": "_dat_no-locality-example", "path": "/smoltable/.smoltable_data/partitions/_dat_no-locality-example" } ] } ] } }, "status": 200, "time_ms": 0}
+{ "message": "Tables retrieved successfully", "result": { "cache_stats": { "block_count": 0, "memory_usage_in_bytes": 0 }, "tables": { "count": 1, "items": [ { "column_families": [ { "gc_settings": { "ttl_secs": null, "version_limit": null }, "name": "language" }, { "gc_settings": { "ttl_secs": null, "version_limit": null }, "name": "title" } ], "disk_space_in_bytes": 0, "locality_groups": [], "name": "no-locality-example", "partitions": [ { "name": "_man_no-locality-example", "path": "/smoltable/.smoltable_data/partitions/_man_no-locality-example" }, { "name": "_dat_no-locality-example", "path": "/smoltable/.smoltable_data/partitions/_dat_no-locality-example" } ] } ] } }, "status": 200, "time_ms": 0}All data is stored in the _dat_no-locality-example partition.

 Ingest data